goodship1/shuffleshell/README.md

 # shuffleshell
-A small shell written in Rust
+A small shell writen in rust under 100 lines